 SW’s jovial off-the-wall tone and positioning as an ‘alternative’ destination from the norm for those that felt they didn’t fit’ helped solidify its reputation, it’s own forum Entherial Online (also named in reference to the Kevin and DC’s characters) attracted a variety of familiar names and Kevin was helped out by a small collection of other staff.
 These would include Ram The Dragon from Uruguay and now better known as Suf and another Brit by the name of Blake Draco, who LMC visitors will know as Dusk.

-SW was one of the sites invited to take part in the inaugural Summer Of Sonic celebration (which took place online) and it created a very special parody version of the website called Winter Of Robotnik which is still well remembered
+SW was one of the sites invited to take part in the inaugural Summer Of Sonic celebration (which took place online) and it created a very special parody version of the website called Winter Of Robotnik – so yeah, we already did that joke everybody.
+Sorry.

 We took part in the community’s “A Race To Name” competition for Sonic Chronicles, and Sonic Wrecks ‘s YouTube channel was the centre of a viral test campaign run by SEGA to reveal the game Sonic Unleashed.
 Things were really kicking off.